Sri Lanka travel advice

 Security forces

-The Sri Lankan military continues to maintain a strong presence in the country’s North and East, including the Jaffna Peninsula.
-Military and police checkpoints can be established and road closures can occur suddenly.
+The Sri Lankan military continues to maintain a strong presence in the country’s north and east, including the Jaffna Peninsula.
+Military and police checkpoints could be established and roads could be closed suddenly.

 Security forces have wide-ranging powers, including the authority to: